 Well, take heart!
 These tips have helped me, and I’m sure they will help you too.
 Get ready to break monotony, and put the pep back in your step.

 Before you learn to hit “refresh” let’s clarify one thing.
-Feeling bogged down by mindless routine does not mean you’re ungrateful.
-Boredom — with the same food, same schedule, same route to work, same job, same people, same mind-numbing tasks — isn’t a moral failing.
+Feeling bogged down by mindless routine does not indicate ingratitude.
+Boredom — with the same food, same toothpaste, same schedule, same route to work, same people, same mind-numbing tasks — isn’t a moral failing.
 Even good things, received with a thankful heart, can become burdensome when variety is lacking.

 PRELUDE TO YOUR BREAK FROM MONOTONY